getkyo/kyo/README.md

 def example3 = example1(42)
 ```

-Here, `example1` is designed to accept an `Int < (Options with Aborts[Exception])`.
+Here, `example1` is designed to accept an `Int < (Options & Aborts[Exception])`.
 However, thanks to the contravariant encoding of the type-level set of effects, `example2` and `example3` demonstrate that you can also pass in computations with a smaller set of effects—or even a pure value—and they will be automatically widened to fit the expected type.

 ### Using effects